fishjam-cloud/documentation/guide/index.md

 Here is how it all could work together:

 :::info
-We are using expo-camera camera to request camera permissions.
-You can install and build it using following command:
+We are using expo-camera to request camera permissions.
+You can install and build it using the following command:

 ```bash
 npx expo install expo-camera && npx expo prebuild